Sprinkles

-Sprinkles are small pieces of confectionery used as an often colorful decoration or to add texture to desserts such as brownies, cupcakes, doughnuts or ice cream.
+Sprinkles (also known as hundreds and thousands and jimmies) are small pieces of confectionery used as an often colorful decoration or to add texture to desserts such as brownies, cupcakes, doughnuts or ice cream.
 The tiny candies are produced in a variety of colors and are generally used as a topping or a decorative element.
-The Dictionary of American Regional English defines them as "tiny balls or rod-shaped bits of candy used as a topping for ice-cream, cakes and other."
+The Dictionary of American Regional English defines them as "tiny balls or rod-shaped bits of candy used as a topping for ice-cream, cakes and other".

 Names

 In the UK and other Anglophonic Commonwealth countries sprinkles are denoted by different signifiers.
-For example, hundreds and thousands is the most popular denotation used in United Kingdom, Australia, New Zealand and South Africa to refer to nonpareils, a type of sprinkles.
+Hundreds and thousands is the most popular denotation used in United Kingdom, Australia, New Zealand and South Africa to refer to nonpareils, a type of sprinkles.
 Another UK variant of the term is vermicelli, especially when said of chocolate sprinkles.
 This name can be seen borrowed into spoken Egyptian Arabic as faːrmasil.

 Jimmies is the most popular term for chocolate sprinkles in the Boston, Philadelphia, and New England regions.

-The origin of the name jimmies is uncertain, but it was first documented in 1930, as a topping for cake.
-The Just Born Candy Company of Bethlehem, Pennsylvania, claims to have invented jimmies and named them after an employee.
+The origin of the name is uncertain, but it was first documented in 1930, as a topping for cake.
+The Just Born Candy Company of Bethlehem, Pennsylvania, claims to have invented the product and named them jimmies after an employee.

-An unlikely claim on the name jimmies originates from Dr. Sidney Farber and Edward Brigham.
-Dr. Farber co-founded the Dana–Farber Cancer Institute in Boston, as well as a charity, The Jimmy Fund, named after one of his child patients.
+An unlikely claim on the name jimmies originates from Sidney Farber and Edward Brigham.
+Farber co-founded the Dana–Farber Cancer Institute in Boston, as well as a charity, The Jimmy Fund, named after one of his child patients.
 Brigham opened an ice cream restaurant called Brigham's and charged an extra penny for chocolate sprinkles on a cone, which benefited The Jimmy Fund.
 The fund however, was started in 1948, well after the first historical reference.

 In Connecticut and other places in the U.S., as indicated by including the sense in the official Merriam-Webster, shots is a specific term for sprinkles.